Gricad/calcul/_posts/2017-05-15-nix-on-hpc-platforms.markdown

 Of course, you'll have to place this into a startup-script in a convenient place for your distribution.

-## Testing
+## The Channel
-As root, first, update the channel:
+As root, first, add and update a channel:
 {% highlight bash %}
   root@head1:~# source /applis/site/nix.sh
+  root@head1:~# nix-channel --add https://nixos.org/channels/nixpkgs-unstable nixpkgs
   root@head1:~# nix-channel --update
   # You can test (but as root, the nix daemon is not used):
   root@head1:~# nix-env -i hello
 {% endhighlight %}

+## Testing

 Now, you should be able to use Nix as a simple user from the head node running the daemon.
 Let's do some basic operations: